fishnal/aws-notes/storage-fundamentals/ebs.md

 * Independent of the EC2 instance that it is associated with
 * Logically, not directly, attached to the instance
 * An EBS volume can be attached to only 1 EC2 instance.
 However, an EC2 instance can have multiple EBS volumes attached to it.
+* Primarily used for rapidly changing data that requires specific IOPS
 * Can create snapshots of an EBS volume either manually or via Amazon CloudWatch
 * Snapshots are **incremental** - that is it only copies new or changed data relative to the previous snapshot
 * Writes are **replicated multiple times** within the same availability zone
   * Because of this, EBS volumes are only available in a single availability zone.
 So if that zone fails, then you lose the EBS volume
+  * If you lose the volume, then you can recover from a snapshot
+* EBS volumes can only attach to instances that are in the same AZ as the volume

 ## Volume Types
 * SSD